Practical Strategies for Enhancing the Valley Splitting in Si/SiGe Quantum Wells: Conventional Si/SiGe heterostructures

 Theoretically, it is well known that $E_v$ depends sensitively on the width of the interface and decays quickly for wider interfaces \cite{Chen:2021p044033}.
 Figures~\ref{fig:wideInt}(e) and \ref{fig:wideInt}(f) show results for calculations similar to the previous section, but with interface widths of $\lambda_\text{int} = 1.36$~nm or 10~ML in panel (e), and 2.72~nm or 20~ML in panel (f).
 In contrast to Fig.~\ref{fig:wideInt}(d), the step feature is no longer visible in either of these maps, and the valley splitting variability is fully consistent with alloy disorder.
 Indeed, for the 10~ML interface, we find that $E_{v0} \approx 5 \times 10^{-5}$~$\mu$eV while $\sqrt{\pi} \sigma_\Delta \approx 64$ $\mu$eV, indicating that this quantum well lies deep within the disordered regime: $E_{v0}\ll \sqrt{\pi} \sigma_\Delta$.

 We study the crossover between deterministic and disordered behavior in more detail in Fig.~\ref{fig:wideInt}(c).
 Here in the main panel, we plot the valley splitting as a function of interface width for the case of no step (blue), and when the dot is centered at a step (orange).
 The markers indicate the mean values obtained from 1,000 minimal-model tight-binding simulations, with different disorder realizations, and the error bars show the 25-75 percentile ranges.
 For comparison, NEMO-3D simulation results ($\times$ markers) are also shown for several interface widths, averaged over 10 disorder realizations.
 The data show a distinctive \emph{minimum} in the valley splitting, which occurs at the interface width of 3~ML.
 The crossover between deterministic and disordered behavior is abrupt, occurring at interface widths of 2-3~ML.
 The crossover is observed more clearly in the inset, where the filled circles show the same mean values as the main panel, while the open circles show $E_{v0}$ computed in the virtual crystal approximation, where the Ge concentration in a given layer is given by $\bar Y_l$.
-The abrupt divergence of the two data sets between 2-3~ML confirms the crossover location, and clearly demonstrates that deterministic behavior does not depend on disorder.
+The abrupt divergence of the two data sets between 2-3~ML confirms the crossover location, and clearly demonstrates that alloy disorder has essentially no effect in the deterministically enhanced regime.

-The valley splitting behavior on either side of crossover is also distinctive.
+The valley splitting behavior on either side of the crossover is also distinctive.
 For narrow interfaces, $E_v$ is initially large, dropping precipitously with interface width.
-As in Fig.~\ref{fig:fourierStep}, the step is seen to significantly reduce the valley splitting, in both the two-band and NEMO-3D simulations.
+As in Fig.~\ref{fig:fourierStep}, the step is seen to significantly reduce the valley splitting in both the two-band and NEMO-3D simulations.
 In the wide-interface regime, the valley splitting is seen to \emph{increase} with interface width, while the error bars also grow.
 These effects can both be attributed to the increasing exposure to Ge.
 In this regime, we further note that the difference in $E_v$ for stepped vs.\ non-stepped heterostructures essentially disappears.

 Finally we note that the magnitude and details of the valley splitting depend on the precise shape of the interface.

 We also explore the relationship between interface widths and shapes in more detail in Sec.~\ref{sec:interfaces}.